The product quality, installation, and warranty are critical to the project’s success when getting new windows.

-For non-residential structures, the frame is covered for five years and is not transferable.
+The frame is covered for five years and is not transferable for non-residential structures.

 Interior paint and stain

-Factory-applied paint or stain to interior wood components, like trim, are warranted for 10 years from the date of installation.
+Factory-applied paint or stain to interior wood components, like trim, are warranted for ten years from installation.
 This protects against flaking, checking, blistering, peeling, material defects, and workmanship.

 Interior finishes are warranted for one year in non-residential structures.